 The catch is that as lively as the game is, it isn’t built in mind for a robot to run and jump through.
 The collisions can be too sensitive.
 In one common example, moving elevator platforms will start and stop with barely enough clearance to get on or off them.
 If you miss boarding the elevator, you’ll get crushed, taking damage.

-The controls are unusable.
-RoboMaze II has support for both keyboards and joysticks, but the keyboard movement feels poorly hashed-together afterthought.
-The game uses separate buttons to stop and start your movement in each direction.
-Additionally – and this might be the worst part about the entire game – touching any wall will stop you in your tracks.
-If you’re jumping across a gap and tap the ceiling, you’ll plunge to your doom.
+A bigger problem that exacerbates this (though it has an entertaining solution) is the the controls.
+Robomaze II has support for both keyboards and joysticks, but the keyboard controls were clearly secondary.
+The game uses separate key to stop and start your movement, like recentering a joystick, so you have to get used to pressing the down arrow key to stop moving.
+Additionally – and this may be the most aggravating part of the game – touching any wall will stop you in your tracks.
+If you’re jumping across a gap and tap the ceiling, you fall to your doom.
 Heading up stairs?
-Be prepared to restart every time you hit one.
-If you’re hugging a wall and need to hop to a platform above, you’ll have to press the keyboard at the exact right moment.
-Moving too early or late will, once again, freeze you in place and send you plummeting.
+Be prepared to restart your movement every time.
+If you need to hop up in a hallway with a low ceiling, you’ll have to press jump and move buttons at the exact right moment to pass through.